Clermont Huger Lee: Early life and education

 Lee was born in 1914 in Savannah, Georgia.
-Lee's father, Lawrence Lee, MD worked as a physician and her mother, Clermont Kinloch Huger Lee was a gardener.
-She was the oldest sibling with two younger brothers, Lawrence, Jr and Moultrie.
-She went to school in both the former Pape School in Savannah and Ashley Hall in Charleston, South Carolina where she graduated in 1932.
+Lee's father, Lawrence Lee, M.D., worked as a physician and her mother, Clermont Kinloch Huger Lee, was a gardener.
+She was the oldest sibling with two younger brothers, Lawrence Jr. and Moultrie.
+She went to school in both the former Pape School in Savannah and Ashley Hall in Charleston, South Carolina, where she graduated in 1932.
 She went on to attend Barnard College in New York City for two years.
-Lee transferred from Barnard College to Smith College in Northampton, Massachusetts where she received a bachelor's degree in Landscape Architecture in 1936.
-She would then go on to attend the Smith College Graduate School of Architecture and Landscape Architecture where she earned her Masters of Landscape Architecture in 1939.
+Lee transferred from Barnard College to Smith College in Northampton, Massachusetts, where she received a bachelor's degree in Landscape Architecture in 1936.
+She then attended the Smith College Graduate School of Architecture and Landscape Architecture, where she earned her Masters of Landscape Architecture in 1939.

 Career

 Historic residential gardens

 Clermont Huger Lee began working with historic gardens in 1940 after completing designs for a garden at the Hofwyl-Broadfield Plantation in Brunswick, Georgia.
-Lee established her private practice in 1949 and in 1950 she began working on historic landscapes.
-It was in this time that Lee completed the renovations of various landmarks such as the Owens-Thomas House, the Juliette Gordon Low Birthplace, the Andrew Low House and the Green-Medlrim House.
+Lee established her private practice in 1949, and the following year she began working on historic landscapes.
+It was in this time that Lee completed the renovations of various landmarks such as the Owens–Thomas House, the Juliette Gordon Low Birthplace, the Andrew Low House and the Green–Meldrim House.

-Lee developed a master plan for Jekyll Island in 1967–1968 with the goal to restore the area known as “Millionaire’s Village” to its 1910-1929 era.
+Lee developed a master plan for Jekyll Island in 1967–1968 with the goal to restore the area known as "Millionaire's Village" to its 1910–1929 era.
 Though not fully implemented, Lee's plans served as a foundation in the redevelopment of today's Jekyll Island Historic District.

 Savannah historic squares

 From 1951 to 1972, Lee partnered with the president of the Citizens & Southern National Bank, Mills B. Lane Jr. Alongside Lane, Lee renovated homes of historic significance along the northeast part of Savannah.

 Lee suggested rounding the entrance curves to squares instead of destroying the squares with driveways.
 After several meetings, the city accepted this proposal, leaving the places intact.
-The spaces designed by Lee remain unchanged, a true oasis for the surrounding districts and residential visitors.
+The spaces designed by Lee remain unchanged.